delphi1989/CodingStyle/chapter4.md

  // this is fine
 private int x;

- // this is fine
+ // this too

-private Color color; // this too
+private Color color;

 private int   x;      // permitted, but future edits private Color color;  // may leave it unaligned